New Deal Summary, Programs, Policies, and Its Success

-The New Deal is an economic program Franklin D. Roosevelt launched to end the Great Depression.
+The New Deal is an economic policy Franklin D. Roosevelt launched to end the Great Depression.
 Americans, battered by 25 percent unemployment, Dust Bowl droughts, and four waves of bank failures, welcomed the government's rescue.
-FDR's New Deal introduced Keynesian economic theory.
-It said government spending could end the depression by stimulating consumer demand.
-The New Deal was a far cry from the President Hoover's "...hear-nothing, see-nothing, do-nothing Government," derided by FDR in his 1936 Campaign speech.

 FDR launched the New Deal in three waves from 1933-1939.
-Congress passed these 47 programs to stabilize the U.S. financial system, provide relief to farmers and jobs to the unemployed, and build private-public partnerships to boost manufacturing.
-Here's a timeline of when they began and what they did.
+Congress passed 47 programs to stabilize the U.S. financial system.
+They provided relief to farmers and jobs to the unemployed.They also built private-public partnerships to boost manufacturing.

 - Emergency Banking Act - March 9: FDR closed all banks as soon as he was inaugurated to stop bank runs.
 It was enacted at great speed.
 A special session of Congress passed the bill in seven-and-a-half hours.
 This Act allowed banks to reopen once examiners found them to be financially secure.
 Five thousand banks reopened in the next three days.